tdkhan/kfRobot/README.md

 source devel/setup.bash
 ```

-To run the TurtlBot in the simulation environment first set the environmental variable 'TURTLBOT3_MODEL' to 'waffle_pi' and then launch the world file
+To run the TurtleBot in the simulation environment first set the environmental variable 'TURTLBOT3_MODEL' to 'waffle_pi' and then launch the world file
 ```
 export TURTLEBOT3_MODEL=waffle_pi
 roslaunch sim_environment world.launch
 ```

-To drive the TurtleBot in the world, launch the turtlebot3_teleop_key node
+To drive the TurtleBot in the world, launch the turtlebot3_teleop_key node in another terminal
 ```
 roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch
 ```